 Preventing ticks from latching onto your dog is the first line of defence.
 Here are some effective prevention strategies:

-Tick Preventatives: Use veterinarian-recommended tick preventatives such as topical treatments, oral medications, and tick collars.
+Tick Preventatives: Use tick preventatives that are vet approved and recommended, such as topical treatments, oral medications, and tick collars.
 These products can repel and kill ticks before they have a chance to bite.

 Regular Grooming: Brush your dog’s coat regularly to remove any ticks that may have latched on.
-Pay special attention to areas like the ears, neck, and between the toes where the skin is thin and tender.
+Pay special attention to areas like the ears, neck, under their collar, and between the toes where the skin is thin and tender.

 Environmental Control: Keep your yard tick-free by mowing the lawn regularly, removing leaf litter, and creating a barrier of wood chips or gravel between wooded areas and your lawn.